Battle of Talana Hill: Prelude

 Reinforcements sent to Natal by Britain immediately before the outbreak of war had moved into the northern path of the province of Natal, but not far enough forward to occupy the passes of the Drakensberg Mountains.
 As a result, the Boers could invade Natal from three sides.

 Lieutenant-General Sir George White in command of forces in Natal requested that forces at Glencoe (Dundee) be withdrawn to concentrate his forces at Ladysmith where he held the bulk of the British garrison.
 The Governor of Natal considered it necessary to hold the position for political and economic reasons, so he dispatched Lieutenant-General Sir William Penn Symons to take control of the troops at Glencoe.
-War was declared at 5pm on 11 October with the Boers invading on the 12 October.
+War was declared at 5pm on 11 October; the Boers invaded on 12 October.

-Symons commanded a brigade (four infantry battalions, part of a cavalry regiment and three companies of mounted infantry, three field artillery batteries) which occupied the coal mining town of Dundee.
-Coal was strategically important to the British war effort as it was needed to power the British steam locomotives.
+Symons commanded a brigade (four infantry battalions, part of a cavalry regiment and three companies of mounted infantry, three field artillery batteries) which occupied the coal-mining town of Dundee.
+Coal was strategically important to the British war effort, for it was needed to power the British steam locomotives.
 On the evening of 19 October, two Boer forces from the independent South African Republic, each numbering 4,000 men under General Lucas Meyer and General "Maroela" Erasmus closed in on Dundee.